Steeplecab: Advantages and disadvantages

 The steeplecab design was especially popular for electric switcher locomotives, and on electric locomotives ordered for interurban and industrial lines.
 It offers a large degree of crash protection for the crew combined with good visibility.

 Disadvantages include reduced room for bulky electrical equipment compared to other designs.

 The overall design pattern of a central crew area with lower and/or narrower equipment hoods on each end has been repeated many times, although the lack of equipment space has meant it has largely died out in recent years.

 By country

 Australia

 The first two members of the Victorian Railways E class electric locomotives, introduced in 1923, were of a steeplecab design.

 France

 The Compagnie du chemin de fer de Paris à Orléans introduced eight steeplecab locomotives from General Electric used for an electrified tunnel ligne similar to the design of the Baltimore Belt Line in 1900.

 Germany

-Several early German electric locomotives were of the steeplecap design.
+Several early German electric locomotives were of the steeplecab design.
 This included a Siemens & Halske three-phase AC locomotive used for high-speed trials with 10 kV three-phase AC alongside the experimental three-phase railcar in 1901–3, the LAG 1 (later E69) of 1905, the narrow-gauge Saxonian I ME of 1911 or the DRG Class E170 of 1913.